 Turf Fungicide Mode of Action Table

-Turf fungicides are commonly used to control diseases such as dollar spot, brown patch, and fairy ring.
+Turf fungicides are used to control diseases such as dollar spot, brown patch, and fairy ring.
 The same principles of disease control apply to both professional turf managers and home lawn owners.
 However, the overuse or improper use of fungicides can lead to fungicide resistance in fungal populations.

 Fungicide Rotation.

-Fungicide rotation can be used in combination with other resistance management strategies, such as using combination fungicides like Lexicon Intrinsic and cultural practices to reduce fungal populations.
-It’s important to keep track of the fungicides that you use and the timing of their application to ensure that rotation is effective.
+Fungicide rotation is used in combination with other resistance management strategies.
+These include the use of combination fungicides like Lexicon Intrinsic, and cultural practices to reduce fungal populations.

-Fungicide resistance can develop quickly, so use fungicides responsibly and in rotation with other products and management practices.
+Fungicide resistance can develop quickly, so use fungicides responsibly, and in rotation with other products and management practices.
 It’s also important to monitor for resistance and to adjust management strategies accordingly.

 Australian turf fungicide mode of action table.

-1. Understand what this table is for:
+1. Understand what this table is for.

-The turf fungicide mode of action table provides information about different groups or classes of fungicides.
-It helps turf managers, turf agronomists, and lawn owners select and rotate fungicides to prevent or manage fungal diseases.
-For example products like Segway and Solitaire are specific for Pythium.
-Products like AzoForce 250 and Lexicon Intrinsic are more general fungicides.
+The turf fungicide mode of action table provides information about groups or classes of fungicides.
+It helps turf managers, turf agronomists, and lawn owners select and rotate fungicides to prevent and manage turf diseases.
+For example products like ProForce Shrapnel, Segway and Solitaire are specific for Pythium.

-2. Identify the columns:
+2. Identify the columns.

 Familiarize yourself with the table’s column headings.
 Each column provides information about these turf fungicides and their properties.